-- a change in the management agreement of the Fund or the entering into of any new contract which results in a change to the basis of the calculation of management fee rates or of other expenses that are charged to the Fund or to you, which could result in an increase in charges to the Fund or to you, unless (i) the contract is an arm's length contract with a party other than us or an associate or affiliate of ours for services relating to the operation of the Fund, and (ii) you are given at least 60 days' written notice of the effective date of the proposed change, or unless (i) the mutual fund is permitted to be described as "no-load", and (ii) the investors are given at least 60 days' written notice of the effective date of the proposed change.
-Similarly, the introduction of certain new fees by us for the Fund, which may be payable by investors of the Fund, would also require the approval of a majority of the votes cast at a meeting of investors of the Fund; - a change of the manager of the Fund (other than a change to one of our affiliates); - any change in the investment objectives of the Fund; - any decrease in the frequency of calculating the NAV for each series of securities; - certain material reorganizations of the Fund; and any other matter which is required by the constating documents of the Fund, by the laws applicable to the Fund, or by any agreement to be submitted to a vote of the investors in the Fund.
+a change to the basis of the calculation of management fee rates or of other expenses that are charged to the Fund or to you, which could result in an increase in charges to the Fund or to you, unless (i) the contract is an arm's length contract with a party other than us or an associate or affiliate of ours for services relating to the operation of the Fund, and (ii) you are given at least 60 days' written notice of the effective date of the proposed change, or unless (i) the mutual fund is permitted to be described as "no-load", and (ii) the investors are given at least 60 days'

+written notice of the effective date of the proposed change.
+Similarly, the introduction of certain new fees by us for the Fund, which may be payable by the Fund or by investors of the Fund, would also require the approval of a majority of the votes cast at a meeting of investors of the Fund;

+- a change of the manager of the Fund (other than a change to one of our affiliates); - any change in the investment objectives of the Fund; - any decrease in the frequency of calculating the NAV for each series of securities; - certain material reorganizations of the Fund; and - any other matter which is required by the constating documents of the Fund, by the laws applicable to the Fund, or by any agreement to be submitted to a vote of the investors in the Fund.